Joe Schmidt (rugby union): Australia national team

 On 19 January 2024, Schmidt was appointed the new coach of Australia on a two-year contract, replacing Eddie Jones.
 He becomes the third New Zealander to serve as head coach of Australia after Robbie Deans and Dave Rennie.
 He officially commenced his duties on 1 March 2024.

 Schmidt coached his first match as coach of Australia on 6 July 2024 against Wales, which saw Australia winning 25–16.

 In February 2025, it was announced that Schmidt would be stepping down as coach of Australia following the conclusion of the 2025 Rugby Championship.
 He made it clear that while he enjoyed his work in the role, to the point where he would accept moving to an advisory role if that would allow him to stay, his decision was motivated by a desire to spend more time with his family.

 On 30 April 2025, Rugby Australia revealed that Schmidt would extend his tenure as coach of Australia into mid-2026, with Les Kiss to succeed him as head coach of Australia afterwards.

 On 16 August 2025, in the opening round of the 2025 Rugby Championship, with his side 22–0 down to South Africa after 20 minutes, he led the team to a 38–22 comeback including 38 unanswered points.
 This was also the first time Australia had won at Ellis Park since 1963.

+He left the Wallabies following the 2026 Nations Championship Southern Hemisphere Series, with Les Kiss taking charge.